 - Study Aids

 Please subscribe to the Ross-Blakley YouTube channel so you don’t miss any of our helpful and practical instructional videos.

 Our New Student Guide also features the many different ways you can reach out to us for Research Help.
 You can make an appointment to Meet with a Librarian.
 We meet with you one-on-one at time which is convenient for you.
-We can connect with you via Zoom, email, chat, or phone.
+We can connect with you in-person and via Zoom, email, chat, or phone.
 We prepare for the meeting ahead of time and are ready to assist you because we know how valuable your time is.
 We are here to help you make the most of your time.
 We can help you navigate research resources and identify relevant information quickly.
-You can also Chat with us, send a quick email if you just have a simple question, or call us 480-965-7161.
+You can also chat, text, send us, an email or if you just have a simple question, call us 480-965-7161.

 The Study Materials section of the New Student Guide features the Wolters Kluwer and West Academic study aids platforms which provide easy online access to hundreds of study aids, treatises, and audio lectures to help you succeed in law school.
 We also have a print collection of study skills books located on the 3rd floor of the Law Library right across from the Circulation Desk.

 Our Class and Exam Prep section has the latest resources on how to efficiently read and summarize cases for class, help you learn how to outline and prepare for exams, and includes exam practice questions you can use to prepare for the real thing.
 For your clinical classes, our First Year Legal Writing section guides you to resources to make your memos, briefs, and oral arguments stand out from the crowd.